njgibbon/fend/README.md

 # fend
 Check for Newline at **F**ile **End**

+Fend recursively scans all files in a directory and reports those that don't end in a new line character (`\n`).

 TODO: Input GA Output picture.

 # Why might you want to do this?